Manarabdelgawad/Parallelized-ML-for-Lung-Cancer-Prediction/README.md

-# 🏥 Lung Cancer Prediction - Parallelized ML Pipeline
+# Lung Cancer Prediction — Parallelized ML Pipeline

-A high-performance, parallelized machine learning pipeline for lung cancer prediction supporting CPU acceleration.
-Designed with a modular, production-ready architecture for scalability, maintainability, and performance.
+A high-performance, parallelized machine-learning pipeline for lung cancer prediction using demographic and symptom data, built for scalability, maintainability, and speed.

-📑 Table of Contents
+Table of Contents

 Overview

-Features
+Key Features

 Project Structure